-Terms used: TIG - Tungsten Inert Gas, GTAW - Gas Tungsten Arc Welding.
+Terms used: TIG - Tungsten Inert Gas.
+GTAW - Gas Tungsten Arc Welding.

 TIG welding is an arc welding process that uses a non-consumable tungsten electrode to produce the heat for welding.
 The weld area is protected from atmospheric contamination by a shielding gas (usually an inert gas such as argon or helium) and a filler rod matching the base material is normally used, though some welds, known as autogenous welds, are carried out without the need for filler wire.

-TIG Process can be either DC or AC modes:
+TIG process can be either:

-DC - Direct current for welding steel, stainless steel, copper etc.

-AC - Alternating current for welding aluminium and it's alloys.
+- DC or AC modes (TIG 400P is DC only) - DC Direct current is for welding steel, stainless steel, copper etc. - AC Alternating current for welding aluminium and it's alloys.

-Connect the TIG torch leads as shown.
+To set the TIG 400P for TIG, connect the TIG torch leads as shown left.

-Ensure that a suitable inert gas supply is connected.
+Ensure that a suitable inert gas supply for your application is connected.

-Switch the power switch on the back panel to "ON" the machine is started with the power LED on and the fan working.
+Turn the power switch located on the back panel to "ON", the machine will then power up with the display lighting up and the fan working.